datduong/NLPMethods2CompareGOterms/Code/readme.md

-These scripts were taken from Wasi's github, and modified for applications regarding the Gene Ontology.
+These scripts were taken from Wasi's github wasiahmad/universal_sentence_encoder, and modified for applications regarding the Gene Ontology.

-Install Anaconda Python 3.
+Install Anaconda Python 3, and python library pytorch http://pytorch.org/.

 Download all the scripts and the data sources (the .pickle and .cPickle) into the same folder.